rewards-fillr/browser-example-integration/electronjs/readme.md

 ### Installation

-- To download `@fillr_letspop/cart-scraper` for the private package, you should get the permission on npmjs.
+- To download `@fillr_letspop/cart-scraper` for the private package, you need to get permissions added to npmjs.
+Please contact product@fillr.com

 ```bash
 $> npm i @fillr_letspop/desktop-autofill